anncli/humor-project/README.md

 Where Columbians turn pain into punchlines.
 Morningside Memes is a student-made meme-ranking feed backed by Supabase and deployed through Vercel.

-## Features
+## What it does

 - Fetches meme records from Supabase at request time.
 - Renders a carnival-style, responsive ranking board with meme cards, rank, and Roar-ee points.
 - Highlights the top three on a podium, with a crown for the #1 meme.
 - Uses Row Level Security (RLS) to give visitors read-only access to the feed.
-- Includes a small, one-time sample dataset of 12 public Crackd examples for visualization.
+- Displays a one-time import of the current top 20 public Crackd examples for visualization.

-## Local development
+## Run locally

 Install dependencies, create a local environment file, and start the development server: